 As Mark has found his groove in the boating realm again, I’ve also found myself back in the bowels of a boat.
 My work, however, is not quite as romantic as his.
-I have no stories of hand planing teak, no lore of milling the wood and applying the varnish.
+I have no stories of hand planing teak, no lore of milling the wood over the best workbench and applying the varnish.

 Oh no, my stories involve contorting my body into tight spaces, sideways, working a hacksaw while cursing like the sailor that my Montanan blood somehow bred.
 But, this is exactly where I choose to be…at least a few days a week.
 It’s a welcome break from my hours in front of the computer working on my consulting business, Blue Water GIS.